jasonkaye/libdlr/README.md

-`libdlr` is a library providing Fortran subroutines to build and work with the discrete Lehmann representation for single particle imaginary time Green's functions, as well as the stand-alone Python module `pydlr` implementing the same functionality.
+`libdlr` is a library providing Fortran subroutines to build and work with the discrete Lehmann representation for single particle imaginary time Green's functions, as well as a stand-alone Python module `pydlr` implementing the same functionality.

-For more information see the [documentation](https://libdlr.readthedocs.io).
+For more information see the [documentation](https://libdlr.readthedocs.io), and the references below.

 There is a Julia package implementing the discrete Lehmann representation, [Lehmann.jl](https://github.com/numericaleft/Lehmann.jl).